Estimated Read Time: 9 Minutes

-Google decides who ranks where in search results using a top-secret, continuously-updated automated ranking algorithm.
+Google decides who ranks where in search results using a top-secret, artificially intelligent, and continuously-updated automated ranking algorithm.

 Google says its ranking algorithm takes into consideration roughly 200 different ranking factors.
 I think that number is grossly underestimated but, for ease of explanation, we are going to boil it up into just four main ranking factor groupings:

 - Architecture – Can Google find and index your website?
 (If Google does not know about you, you will not show up in search results.)
 Can humans understand, at a glance, what it is about and quickly find what they came looking for?
 Is it robust, secure, lightning-fast, scalable, and responsive (able to display on any device)?
-Can human visitors find your website?
-Can they navigate and engage with your content?

-- Content – Is your content relevant?
-Does contain the unique, timely, accurate, specific, engaging and valuable information your audience is searching for?
+- Content – Is your content relevant and useful?
+Does contain the unique, timely, accurate, specific, engaging, and valuable information your audience is searching for?
 Are you promoting it on online venues where your audience is likely to hang out?

 - Links and Online Mentions – If you’re doing all of the above, your website will earn SEO backlinks and online mentions.
 Google views backlinks and online mentions as votes of confidence from external, 3rd party sources.
 The best links are links from sites with a high link authority themselves.
 It’s like the difference between a high-powered endorsement and an anonymous vote.
 A celebrity endorsement is worth more than hundreds of votes from unknown sources.
 A link from an authoritative source (like a recognized brand, university, charity, hospital, or news outlet) is far more valuable than a link from an unknown website.

-The flags in the middle are supposed to represent the sweet spot where they all come together and allow you to “win the competition, the race to the top”.
+The Olympic rings in the middle of the venn diagram are supposed to represent the sweet spot where all these things come together and allow you to “win the competition”, the race to the top.